segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

 When Segment runs historical backfills:

-- Profile raw and Profile materialized tables sync your entire historical data to your warehouse.
+- Profile raw and materialized tables sync your entire historical data to your warehouse.
 - Profiles Sync gathers the last two months of all events for Event type and Track event tables and syncs them to your warehouse.

 Segment lands the data on an internal staging location, then removes the backfill banner.
 Segment then syncs the backfill data to your warehouse.